terminalcommandnewsletter/everything-chatgpt/README.md

 - [KaTeX_Typewriter-Regular.woff](https://chat.openai.com/fonts/KaTeX_Typewriter-Regular.woff)

 ## Application
 ChatGPT is a NextJS application.
 Server information cannot be clearly found as the entirety of chat.openai.com is routed through Cloudflare.
-Sentry Analytics are used for the Thumbs Up/Thumbs Down feedback the user selects for a message.
+Sentry Analytics are requested ~~for the Thumbs Up/Thumbs Down feedback the user selects for a message~~ periodically.

 ## Data
 ### Session data